Corn

 Calluses of all types can lead to severe pain and should be addressed with treatment as well as prevention.
 Typically, trimming the callus will reduce your discomfort but determining why the callus is there will help us prevent its recurrence.
 Shoes and how we walk in them are often the culprits and modifications of them can lead to the calluses going away due to the reduction in pressure.
 Shoe adjustments, pads, inserts and orthotics are just a few conservative approaches that can prevent callus formation.

 If conservative measures are unsuccessful, surgery might be recommended to help you walk without painful corns and calluses in the future.
-Contact ETFA and see if he can make each step less painful.
+Contact the doctors at ETFA and see if they can make each step less painful.

 PLEASE NOTE: